DataDog/documentation/content/en/dashboards/template_variables.md

 ### Widgets

 When creating or editing a widget, existing template variables display as options in the `from` field.
-For example, if you create the template variable `env`, the option `$env` is available.
+For example, if you configure the template variable `environment`, the option `$environment` is available as a dynamic variable in the widget.

+{{< img src="dashboards/template_variables/dynamic_template_variable.png" alt="Template variable can be set dynamically in widgets" style="width:100%;">}}

-After the widget is saved, the value of the template variable is the one selected from the top of your dashboard:
+Selecting the `environment` value of "production", dynamically scopes widgets with the `$environment` variable to the production environment.

-{{< img src="dashboards/template_variables/selecting_template_variables.png" alt="Selecting template variables" style="width:75%;">}}

-To query based on just a prefix or suffix, use a wildcard character (`*`) at the beginning or end of the template variable value.
-For example, find all regions that begin with `us` using `us*`, or all emails under the `example.com` domain with `*@example.com`.

 When you change the value of a template variable, the dashboard URL updates to reflect the template variable value with the format `&tpl_var_<TEMPLATE_VARIABLE_NAME>=<TEMPLATE_VARIABLE_VALUE>`.
 For example, a dashboard with the template variable `$env` changed to `prod` would have the URL parameter `&tpl_var_env=prod`.

 To include just the value in the query, append it with the syntax `$<TEMPLATE_VARIABLE_NAME>.value`.
 For example, with a template variable named `service`, use `env:staging-$service.value`.

 #### Associated template variables

-When selecting a template variable value, the **Associated Values** and **Other Values** sections are displayed.
+When selecting a template variable value, associated values are displayed at the top of the selector.
 Associated values are calculated from the other template variable values selected on the page, and seamlessly identify the related values without any configuration.

-{{< img src="dashboards/template_variables/associated_template_variables.png" alt="Associated template variables" style="width:75%;">}}

 #### Text